phenomenalpeniel/phenomenalpeniel/README.md

 ### Data Analyst | Graphic Designer | Content Creator | Entrepreneur

 Welcome to my GitHub profile!

-I'm passionate about using data, creativity, and technology to solve problems, tell stories, and create value.
+I am passionate about using data, creativity, and technology to help businesses, organizations and even individuals to solve their problems, tell stories, and create value.

 ---